After covering lots of ground in my trusty La Sportiva shoes, I decided to start my hiking journey with the Ultra Raptor II.

 Durability

-The 2nd iteration of La Sportiva Ultra Raptor proved to be a durable hiking shoe.
-Upon testing, the toughness of the materials used, coupled with effective reinforcements like Microfiber and a full-length EVA rock guard, undoubtedly adds to this shoe’s longevity.
+During my tests, the second iteration of the La Sportiva Ultra Raptor proved to be a durable hiking shoe.
+The tough materials, combined with reinforcements like microfiber and a full-length EVA rock guard, clearly add to the shoe’s longevity.

-I piled on the mileage through harsh, technical and mountainous terrain, and the Ultra Raptor II took it all in stride.
-Yet, a point of concern was the toe box, quite narrow, which caused some pressure on the toe bumper, potentially impacting its lifespan, particularly for those with wider feet.
+I put in many miles on harsh, technical, and mountainous terrain, and the Ultra Raptor II handled it all with ease.
+However, the narrow toe box pressed on the toe bumper, which concerned me.
+This could potentially affect the shoe’s lifespan, particularly for those with wider feet.

 Traction